inRivalz/redditreader/README.md

 #### TODO
 There are some improvements I want to add to this, like a loader item for the recyclerview (that shouldn't be able to swipe to dismiss), more unit tests, specially when calling the paging libraries and UI test.
 For the last one I need to find a way to run emulators inside github actions, I'm investigating what are the best options.

+Other improvements are splitting the business module in a "data" one and add abstractions for Room to be able to make it a plain kotlin module.

 ### Video
 ![add-image-support-and-improve-design](https://user-images.githubusercontent.com/4906698/81562365-1917df00-936b-11ea-8891-3d872b7ab37d.gif)